-Credits: 10 CSF I Grade: 9 - 12

-This course is the entry level Mathematics course.
-Along with Math II and Math III students will complete the equivalent coursework to Algebra I, Geometry, and Algebra II.
-This course includes standards from conceptual categories of Number and Quantity, Algebra, Functions, Geometry, and Statistics and Probability.
-Prerequisite:
+A-G Credits: 10 Grade: 9 - 12 NCAA CSF I UC/CSU: C equivalent coursework categories of Number as Prerequisite : his course is the entry level Mathematics course.
+Along with Math II and Math III students will complete the quivalent coursework to Algebra I, Geometry, and Algebra II.
+This course includes standards from conceptual ategories of Number and Quantity, Algebra, Functions, Geometry, and Statistics and Probability.
+A-G NCAA Credits: 10 CSF I Grade: 9 - 12 UC/CSU: C as well as one unit from Math 2.
+This course inc atics course that includes the con- ludes standards from conceptual tistics and Probability.
+This cours categories of Number and